jackdesert/freecinc/README.md

     pki_dir:      wherever/pki
     salt:         whatever

-Then start the web server (ideally in development mode the first time so you can see any error messages)
+### Running taskd Indefinitely

+The apt-get version of taskd comes with an startup script, accessible by `service start taskd`, but it's not working for me.
+So I'm still invoking `taskd server` explicitly via the script in script/run_taskd_indefinitely.sh

 Starting the web server
 -----------------------

+Then start the web server (ideally in development mode the first time so you can see any error messages)

 ### Development Mode